EnigmaCurry/curlbomb/README.md

 machine.
-This usually means that clients on another network will be unable to retrieve anything from curlbomb, unless you have a port opened up through your firewall (and appropriate use of the `--domain` argument.)
+This usually means that clients on another network will be unable to retrieve anything from curlbomb, unless you have a port opened up through your firewall (and appropriate use of the `--domain` and `--port` arguments.)
 As an alternative, curlbomb can be tunneled through SSH to another host that has the proper port open.
+For
-For instance:
+instance:

     echo "apt-get install salt-minion" | curlbomb --ssh user@example.com:8080